viperleed/viperleed/doc/content/calc/parameters/isym.rst

 ============

-SYMMETRY_FIX allows you to constrain the symmetry of the displacements, vibrational amplitudes, and concentrations during LEED optimization.
+SYMMETRY_FIX allows you to constrain the symmetry of the displacements, vibration amplitudes, and concentrations during LEED optimization.

 **Default**: SYMMETRY_FIX = True: Use the symmetry determined automatically from the :ref:`POSCAR` file.